Basic quasi-reductive root data and supergroups: Basic quasi-reductive root data for basic quasi-reductive supergroups

 \begin{corollary} Let $(G,Y)$ be a basic quasi-reductive pair.
-Then $(G,Y)$ is indecomposable if and only if $\frakr$ is irreducible. \end{corollary}
+Suppose $(G,Y)$ is indecomposable, then $\frakr$ is irreducible. \end{corollary}

-\begin{proof} (1) For the necessary part, we only need to show that if $\frakr$ is decomposed into a direct sum of two irreducible GRS $\frakr_1$ and $\frakr_2$, then $(G,Y)$ admits the corresponding decomposition.
-By applying Serganova's result \cite[Theorem 7.2]{Ser1} along with \cite[Chapters 5 and 6]{FG}, there are supergroups $\bbG_1$ and $\bbG_2$ such that $G_i=(\bbG_1)_\ev$ are connected reductive algebraic groups with maximal torus $T_i$, $i=1,2$, and the root systems of $\bbG_i$ associated with $T_i$ are $\frakr_1$, and $\frakr_2$, respectively.
-The root system of $\frakr$ decomposing into a direct sum of $\frakr_1$ and $\frakr_2$ implies that $\tilde T:=T_1\times T_2$ is a maximal torus of of $\tilde G:=G_1\times G_2$.
+\begin{proof} We only need to show that if $\frakr$ is decomposed into a direct sum of two irreducible \GRS $\frakr_1$ and $\frakr_2$, then $(G,Y)$ admits the corresponding decomposition.
+By applying Serganova's result \cite[Theorem 7.2]{Ser1} along with \cite[Chapters 5 and 6]{FG}, there are supergroups $\bbG_1$ and $\bbG_2$ such that $G_i=(\bbG_i)_\ev$ are connected reductive algebraic groups with maximal torus $T_i$, $i=1,2$, and the root systems of $\bbG_i$ associated with $T_i$ are $\frakr_1$, and $\frakr_2$, respectively.
+The root system of $\frakr$ decomposing into a direct sum of $\frakr_1$ and $\frakr_2$ implies that $\tilde T:=T_1\times T_2$ is a maximal torus of $\tilde G:=G_1\times G_2$.
 By a direct routine computation on affine coordinate superalgebras it is readily seen that there is an isomorphism of affine algebraic groups

 where $\tilde \bbG:=\bbG_1\times \bbG_2$, and $X(T_i)$ is spanned by $\frakr_i$, $i=1,2$.
 Furthermore, there is an isomorphism of superschemes